tvand7093/Xamarin.LockScreen/README.md

 	public override ValidatePin(BaseLockScreenController padLockScreenController, string pin)
 	{
-		//do your customizing of pin validation here! return true;
+		//do your customizing of pin validation here!
+		//IMPORTANT: make sure you call the base implementation in all overrides.
+		//If you don't, the behaviour may be unpredictable. base.ValidatePin(padLockScreenController, pin);
+		return true;
 	}
 	//don't fret, there are more methods to override!